 How many ISAs can I have?

-You can only add money to one of each particular type of ISA each tax year.
+You can only add money to one of each type of ISA each tax year.
 For example, you would only be allowed to add money to one Cash ISA each tax year, but you could still choose to add money to the other types of ISAs available in that same tax year.
-There are no limits on the number of different ISAs you can hold over time.
+However, there are no limits on the number of different ISAs you can hold over time.

 Can I transfer my existing ISA?

 Yes, transfers of existing ISAs are allowed between banks and building societies but there are a few rules that apply.
-If you want to move your ISA you need to let your new provider know and then they will manage the transfer process with your old bank/building society.
+If you want to move your ISA you need to let your new ISA provider know and then they will manage the transfer process with your old bank/building society.
 Cash ISAs can be transferred to another Cash ISA or a Stocks and Shares ISA.
-You can also move from a Stocks and Shares ISA into a Cash ISA.
+You can also move funds from a Stocks and Shares ISA into a Cash ISA.

 If you want to transfer the money you have invested in an ISA during the current tax year, you must transfer all of it to the new provider.
 For previous year’s ISA subscriptions, you can choose to transfer all or part of your savings.
 Please remember to check the terms and conditions of your account to see if there any restrictions or charges which may be applied when transferring an ISA.